Jeff Smith (motorcyclist): Awards and honours

-In 1964, Smith was the recipient of the Motorcycle News 'Man of the Year' award.
+In 1964, Smith was the recipient of the Motor Cycle News 'Man of the Year' award.
 In the 1970 New Year Honours, Smith was appointed Member of the Order of the British Empire (MBE) for services to off-road motorcycle sport.
 He was inducted into the AMA Motorcycle Hall of Fame in 2000.

 Motocross Grand Prix results

 Points system from 1952 to 1968: